BHAV0207/SpringBootExam/README.md

 this is the spring boot project for my mid term of backend , it include the "CART" function using fakestore website , It includes various functions such as :
-Get all carts
+1)Get all carts
-Get a single cart
+2)Get a single cart
-get in date range
+3)get in date range
-get user cart
+4)get user cart
-Add new cart
+5)Add new cart
-Update a cart
+6)Update a cart
-Delete a cart
+7)Delete a cart